LassoSoft/LassoGuide/lasso_guide_source/language/literals.rst

    'This string literal has a backslash \\ in it'

-A backslash followed by an end of line (a literal line feed or carriage return or carriage return/line feed pair) will cause that end of line and all following literal whitespace to be removed from the resulting string.
+A backslash followed by an end-of-line (a literal line feed or carriage return or carriage return/line feed pair) will cause that end-of-line and all following literal whitespace to be removed from the resulting string.
 The string resumes starting with the first encountered non-whitespace character.
 This sort of escape sequence can be useful for preserving the visual formatting of a string